yuemori/enu/README.md

 Returns a map key-value pairs provided by index and value of slice.

-If receiver is `EnumeratorMap`, returns map provided by `KeyValuePair` .
+If receiver is `MapEnumerable`, returns map provided by `KeyValuePair` .

 ```golang
 r1 := enu.From([]int{3, 2, 1}).ToMap()